-During 2007 we made further progress in the implementation of high excellence standards in Food Safety and Quality, raising the requirements in the product specifications, traceability, factory approvals by clients and enhanced customer service.
-We also expanded our portfolio with new products based on the health concept, keeping up with the changing needs of our consumers.
-Our active collaboration with the Ministry of Health also continued in the fight against obesity, running different campaigns and activities designed to encourage healthy lifestyles.
+During 2008 we made further progress in the implementation of high excellence standards in Food Safety and Quality, raising the requirements in the product specifications, traceability, factory approvals by clients and enhanced customer service.
+We also expanded our portfolio with new healthy products, keeping up with the changing needs of our consumers.
+Our active collaboration with the Ministry of Health also continued in the fight against obesity, running several campaigns and activities designed to encourage healthy lifestyles, weight control and prevention of obesity.